MarlinFirmware/MarlinDocumentation/_hardware/tmc_drivers.md

 TMC2209<br/>TMC2226 | UART | yes | yes | yes | yes |
 TMC2660 | SPI | no | not implemented | yes | no |

-All configurable drivers can also be operated in standalone mode if so configured in hardware.
+All configurable Trinamic stepper drivers can also be operated in standalone mode if they are pre-configured in hardware, either by hard connections or jumpers.

 ## Installing the library
 The TMC stepper drivers require an external library that allows Marlin to communicate with each driver.